gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 to be a fairytale princess, prim and proper, just like she and my sainted mother had been when they were my age.
 But now there was Vurt.
 He asked me one afternoon to sneak away from the house after dark so he could show me off to his friends.
-Show me off to his friends...
-No, thank you, I said, trying not to let it sound cold.
+Show me off to his friends…  No, thank you, I said, trying not to let it sound cold.
 He as near as pouted at that, and grunted monosyllables afterward.